 - Excellent customer service!
-A live chat is available during a certain part of the day (not 24/7) but queries after hours are handled via email.
-Customer service is extremely quick to respond, both on the live chat and via email.
+The live chat isn’t 24/7, but you can send an email with your issue as well.
+Customer service is speedy to respond, both on the live chat and via email.

 Final thoughts – Is VPN Unlimited worth buying?